Essential Nepal and India 2024-2025 Trip Notes

 Included Activities : Trekking to Phedi

 We have full day of exciting jungle activities today.
-The best way to reach the national park is by a safari where you’ll end up at Chitwan National Park.
+The best way to reach the national park is by a jungle safari where you’ll end up at Chitwan National Park.
 This is considered one of the richest wildlife areas in Asia and boasts the last and largest remaining area of tall grassland habitat.
 Not to be compared with the wide open spaces of Africa, the intimacy of the search and discovery of Asian wildlife in its dense habitat is considered by many travellers to be equally rewarding and exciting.

 Meals Included : Breakfast, Lunch, Dinner